sanjitchitturi/beat-branch/README.md

 # Beat Branch

-**A beginner-friendly machine learning project to classify music genres using just song title and artist name.**
+A beginner-friendly machine learning project to classify music genres using just song title and artist name.

-Beat Branch is a lightweight, beginner-level ML project that walks you through building a complete machine learning pipeline—from data processing to model training and prediction.
+Beat Branch is a lightweight project that walks you through building a complete machine learning pipeline from data processing to model training, evaluation, and prediction.

 ---

 ## Features

-* Load and process a small song dataset
+- Load and process a small song dataset.
-* Extract text features using **TF-IDF**
+- Extract text features using TF-IDF.
-* Train a **Decision Tree Classifier** to predict music genres
+- Train a Decision Tree Classifier to predict music genres.
+- Evaluate with a classification report and confusion matrix plot.
-* Save and load trained models for later use
+- Save and load trained models (pipeline with vectorizer and classifier).
+- Predict genres via CLI inputs or built-in examples.
-* Simple, easy-to-run code for ML beginners
+- Simple, easy-to-run code for beginners.

 ---

 ## Project Structure

 ```

 Beat-Branch/
 │
 ├── data/
-│   └── songs_dataset.csv
-│
-├── models/
-│   └── genre_classifier.joblib
+│   └── songs\_dataset.csv
 │
 ├── src/
 │   ├── train.py